 2913 Computers in Health Care.
 (3) Prerequisite: Computer related elective or instructor consent.
-This course is an overview of computer use in health-care facilities with an emphasis on applications for health information systems, including the electronic heath record.
-Two lecture and two lab hours per week.
+This course is an overview of computer use in health-care facilities with an emphasis on applications for health information

 Industrial Maintenance (IMM)

 1132 Industrial Maintenance.
 (2)